-In the setting of SGEIs and pursuant to the applicable agreements in force, in the cases where aid is present (hence, non-cumulative fulfilment of the Altmark Trans ruling criteria) the beneficiaries have a legal and contractual right to access the predetermined annual financial compensations that can be judicially enforced before administrative courts in cases of non-attribution.
+In the setting of services of general economic interest (SGEI) and pursuant to the applicable agreements in force, in cases where aid is present (hence, non-cumulative fulfilment of the Altmark Trans ruling criteria), the beneficiaries have a legal and contractual right to access the predetermined annual financial compensations that can be judicially enforced before administrative courts in cases of non-attribution.

-Outside the SGEI setting it is more strenuous for a potential beneficiary to successfully claim that a specific aid measure is due, although such situations can potentially occur, for instance, in the setting of projects compliant with state aid rules approved by a managing authority of a thematic or regional operational programme in the framework of the Portugal 2020 Partnership Agreement, in a scenario where all applicable requirements are met and the corresponding aid payment is not performed.
+Outside the SGEI setting it is more difficult for a potential beneficiary to successfully claim that a specific aid measure is due, although such situations can potentially occur, for instance, in the setting of projects compliant with state aid rules approved by a managing authority of a thematic or regional operational programme in the framework of the Portugal 2020 Partnership Agreement, in a scenario where all applicable requirements are met and the corresponding aid payment is not performed.